Overview

 For one of the four stairs connected to the bottom landing, click a point along the bottom and top edge to create the stairs.

-- Repeat steps 6 - 7 for the other three stairs connected to the bottom landing.
+- Repeat the previous steps for the other three stairs connected to the bottom landing.

 Again we will use the copy feature within Pathfinder to save time, while duplicating repeating geometry in the vertical direction.